uwescience/WaterReuseDSSG2024/index_creation.md

 - **Combining PCA Values with Assigned Weights:** Once the principal component for each category is obtained, the weights assigned by the web creator are applied to calculate a weighted average.
 This involves multiplying each category’s PCA-derived value by its corresponding weight.
 - **Index Calculation:** The final index is calculated as the sum of these weighted values.
 This index is a comprehensive measure that combines all the relevant information from different categories into a single score.
 - **Interpretation:** The resulting index is a powerful tool for comparison and analysis.
-It enables ranking or evaluating entities (such as regions, individuals, or organizations) based on the aggregated data, providing insights that are both holistic and data-driven.
+It enables ranking or evaluating entities (such as regions or organizations) based on the aggregated data, providing insights that are both holistic and data-driven.